The Dangers of Stale Restaurant Email Marketing—and How to Make It Fresh Again

 Would you eat stale bread?
 Old fish?
 Over-cooked vegetables?
 Not by choice, right?
 Nor would your restaurant serve up such sub-standard food to their customers.
 But you might be serving up stale, sub-standard emails—through no fault of your own.

-To make sure your email marketing matches the quality of your restaurant chain’s food or table service, let’s take a look at how email technology has changed in recent years.
+To make sure your restaurant email marketing strategies match the quality of your restaurant chain’s food or table service, let’s take a look at how customer email technology has changed in recent years.

 A Fresh Approach to Restaurant Email Marketing

 You already know email marketing is unique among other marketing tools.
 It delivers a higher ROI for one thing, and it acts like a pre-qualifier for you for another.
 When people subscribe to your email list, they are telling you they want to hear from you.
 It is a privilege they are giving you, to let you into their carefully guarded inboxes.
 What other marketing gets that kind of permission right from the start?
 Plus email helps you:

 - Be top of mind when it’s time to decide where to eat